 “I want to look like I know what I’m doing out here, but I don’t,” Alex tells Chase.
 Chase responds glumly, “Me neither.
 It sucks.”

 The season presents countless character interactions, such as this, throughout.
 The well-written scenes really empathize with the fact that the Runaways are not only a team but a newfound family.
 Helping contribute to this aspect is the incredible chemistry between all six Runaways cast members.
 Whether the characters are arguing, bantering, or banding together, their exchanges always feel genuine and heartfelt.
 This season requires that actors and actresses step up both dramatically and comedically, in terms of performance, and each knocks it out of the park.
-Due to this, the season is as emotionally resonating as it is exciting.
+D

 This season PRIDE features less prominently than they did in the first.
 Despite this, the show still remembers what made them compelling previously in that they were partially sympathetic; PRIDE loves their children as parents, but at the same time, they have a duality in their ruthlessness to achieve their goals.
 Also, like last season, there are constant moments of infighting among PRIDE, which creates a delightful tension among its members.